Skip to content

 Characteristics of Recessive Phenotypes

-- Gene F is linked with the 'fuzzy' phenotype.
-A fruit fly that is homozygous recessive for Gene F is covered in a dense layer of hairs, giving it a soft appearance.
+• Gene P is analogous to the 'prickly' phenotype.
+A fruit fly that is homozygous recessive for Gene P is covered with sharp bristles, giving it a spiky texture.

-- Gene R is analogous to the 'rusty' phenotype.
+• Gene R is related to the 'rusty' phenotype.
 A fruit fly that is homozygous recessive for Gene R has a reddish-brown color, much like rusted iron metal.

 The resulting phenotypes are summarized in the table above.